 14. Recover abandoned carts using Klaviyo or similar apps

 Cart abandonment rates are typically around 70%.
 While not all of those abandoned carts are customers that can buy your product, most are seeking an alternative offer.

 Some customers are forgetful, so sending a reminder of their forgotten cart might help.
 Here are some Shopify apps you should consider for cart recovery:

 - SMS Text Messaging & Marketing

 - Abandoned Cart Recovery Email

 - Facebook Messenger – Live Chat

 When recovering shopping carts, you might have people already considering your product.

 Boosting your conversions involves a combination of activities to improve the user experience and remind people of what they are missing.
 Overall, your goal should enhance the shopping experience to encourage people to buy from you.
 You aren’t pushy; you are only providing gentle nudges.

 Of course, being too pushy and spammy results in the opposite effect.
 People tend to void what looks like desperation, so analyze your website copy, email marketing, and popups.
-Using these 13 tips will also help increase your conversions on Shopify.
+Using these 14 tips will also help improve conversions on Shopify.